rephus/CV/cv.md

 Everything in comments works in node.js and output to json, but markdown will ignore those lines.

 Also, everything between parenthesis and without semicolons will be ignored by node.js / json
 -->

 Javier Rengel Jiménez

-Backend software engineer and indie games developer
+Backend software engineer

+BSc in Computer Engineering at Málaga University, with honors

 ## Personal information

 <!--
 Name: Javier Rengel Jimenez
-Title: Backend software engineer and indie games developer -->
+Title: Backend software engineer and indie games developer

-### Languages

-* spanish (Native)
-* english (High)
+Languages: English (High), Spanish (Native)
+Education: BSc in Computer Engineering at Málaga University, with honors -->

 ### Contact